erisahasani/ellipticPDESolver/2DPoissonEq/2dreadme.md

 $$-\Delta u=0 \quad \text{ in } \Omega$$
 $$u = g \quad \text{ on } \partial \Omega$$

-The first case is under the python file FEM2DLaplacian.py and the second is under the file FEM2Poisson.py.
+The first case is under the python file FEM2Poisson.py and the second is under the file FEM2DLaplacian.py.

+*Math Details on the FEM2Poisson.py*